-§ 143-18 Definitions.
+§ 143-18-Accessory buildings and uses Definitions.

 Accessory Dwelling Unit (ADU)- A residential living unit no larger than 750 square feet that is within or attached to a single-family dwelling, and that provides independent living facilities for one or more persons, includes provisions for sleeping, eating, cooking, and sanitation on the same parcel of land as the principal dwelling unit it accompanies.
 Refer to 143-18.1.